Luos-io/Documentation/tutorials/your-first-message/receiving-message.md

   In the polling option, Luos don’t know your shipping address, so your service will have to check if Luos have a messages available and get it if there is.
 Your service can go get a messages when he want to.
 </div>

-In the polling option, Luos don’t know your shipping address, so your service will have to check if Luos have a messages available and get it if there is.

-Your service can go get a messages when he want to.

 This time we will create a service without any callback to explore the polling option.

 In PlatformIO IDE, open the folder corresponding to your board from the repository you cloned or downloaded `Training/2_First_Message/Work_base`, and connect the board with an USB cable.